couchand/oracular/README.markdown

 LARGEST(Opportunity.Amount, Opportunity.IsClosed) > 100000
 ```

+As you can see, for the predicates `ANY`, `ALL` and `NONE` you just
+reference the child table directly.
+The date reducers `FIRST` and
+`LAST` require a reference to a date field on the child record, and the
+numeric reducers `LARGEST` and `SMALLEST` require a child's number
+field.
+The child table specified must have a parent relationship to
+the root table of the specification, and this relationship is used to
+construct the natural join.

-If this were the only tool we had our specifications would grow large
+If these were the only tools we had our specifications would grow large
 quickly -- business logic tends to be pretty messy.
 Fortunately, we
 also have a tool for abstraction: since every spec has a name, you can
 refer to one spec from another.
 For instance, we could define: